 2016 - Reiman Healing Chapel in the Woods is open to the public

-2021 - completion of the Healing Garden and Lake & Nature Trails
+2020/2021 - Healing Garden and Trails completed.

 St. Alphonsus Parish - Greendale